tdesai1969/NFL-project/README.md

 ## NFL-Project
 # Project Description Outline:
 What does it mean when they say a player’s career was cut short?
-What is the mean length and standard deviation of the seasons played for a set of offense players?
+(BoxPlot) What is the mean length and standard deviation of the seasons played for a set of offense players?
 What criteria would be best used to predict a future Hall of Fame candidate? (* Players)